f-lab-edu/gloss-ui/.github/pull_request_template.md

+- What is the pull request about
+  - new feature
+  - bug
+  - docs

 # AS-IS
-- What was it like without the new feature you're adding?
+- What was it like before the pull request?
-- Is your feature request related to a problem?
-Please describe.
 - Screenshots

 # TO-BE
-- Describe the feature you've developed
+- Describe the pull request
 - Screenshots

 # Additional Context
-- Describe alternatives you've considered
 - Tests
 - Questions
 - TODO
 - References
+- Known issues